faisalsnour/TeamProfileGenerator/README.md

 ## Screenshots:

-The following pictures show the application's appearance and functionality;
+The following pictures show the application's appearance and functionality:

 ![Screen shows the data user has entered to build team profile](/Assets/ListOfInput.png)